nan-hub/BIOSTAT-285-Advanced-topics-Machine-Learning/README.md

 ### HW1:
 `Rmarkdown`
-- Variable selection
+- Perform variable selection according to C_p, BIC, and adjusted R^2 using forward stepwise selection and backward stepwise selection method
+- Fit Lasso model and use cross-validation method to select the optimal penalty coefficient
-- Test error from linear model, ridge regression and LASSO model
+- Fit a linear model, a ridge regression model and a Lasso model to predict the number of college applications
+- Report test error and R^2 to compare accuracy

 ### HW2:
 `Rmarkdown`